Linda The Writer

 Typical of her Type A, ADHD personality, at the same time Linda started watercolor painting and three months later won 2nd place in the student division at the Del Mar Fair.
 She won 2nd place in the advanced division the following year and in December, 2011 her artwork had a 2-page feature spread in IdeaGems Magazine (www.ideagems.com).

-Since releasing Man in the Moon, Linda has gone on to publish ten other eBooks including, Battle for Gray Tower, Flash and Dash (a collection of short stories for people on the go), The Sheriff, Lover's Leap, The Copper Box, The Valet of Darkshire Manor, The Captive, Moon Pies, Plum Loco and The Christmas Challenge.
+Since releasing Man in the Moon, Linda has gone on to publish ten other eBooks including, Battle for Gray Tower, Flash and Dash (a collection of short stories for people on the go), The Sheriff, Lover's Leap, The Copper Box, The Valet of Darkshire Manor, The Captive, Moon Pies, Plum Loco, and The Christmas Challenge.

 Now an empty nester, Linda incorporates her colorful life-long experiences into her hobbies of traveling, writing, painting and photography while taking every opportunity she can to be with her two grown children, David and Erin.